jasongrimes/grimesit-mm/_pages/services.md

 An app's tech stack is its core technologies, and a full-stack developer works with all of them.

-The layers of a web application stack typically include user interfaces, data, business logic, and APIs.
+A web app stack typically includes layers for user interfaces, data, business logic, and APIs.

 ### User interfaces